cerbrec/graphbook/readme.md

-# Cerbrec Graphbook: Expedite AI Discovery
+# Cerbrec Graphbook: Expedite Discovery

 Graphbook is a graphical deep learning framework designed to simplify the creation, inspection, and customization of AI models.
 With its intuitive point-and-click interface, Graphbook streamlines data preprocessing and model fine-tuning, enabling faster exploration and discovery using AI models.